lizongying/go-crawler/README.md

 * `-s` Self-signed server certificate.
 If not set, the default CA certificate of this project will be used for signing.
 * `-c` Create a new CA certificate.
 If not set, the default CA certificate of this project will be used.
 * `-i` Add server IP addresses, separated by commas.
-* `-h` Add server domain names, separated by commas.
+* `-n` Add server domain names, separated by commas.

 dev